Dosage Form: injection, solution

 (References: 1.
 R.J.
 Fragen, et. al., Anesthesiology 61:652-656, 1984.
 2. R.L.
 Wagner & P.F.
 White, Anesthesiology 61:647-651, 1984.
 3. F.H.
 DeJong, et. al., Clin.
 Endocrinology and Metabolism 59:(6):1143-1147, 1984, and three additional drafts of Metabolic Studies, all submitted to NDA 18-228 on April 1, 1985).

 Indications and Usage for Etomidate

-Etomidate injection is indicated by intravenous injection for the induction of general anesthesia.
+Etomidate injection, USP is indicated by intravenous injection for the induction of general anesthesia.
 When considering use of Etomidate, the usefulness of its hemodynamic properties (see CLINICAL PHARMACOLOGY) should be weighed against the high frequency of transient skeletal muscle movements (see ADVERSE REACTIONS).

 Intravenous Etomidate is also indicated for the supplementation of subpotent anesthetic agents, such as nitrous oxide in oxygen, during maintenance of anesthesia for short operative procedures such as dilation and curettage or cervical conization.

 INTRAVENOUS Etomidate SHOULD BE ADMINISTERED ONLY BY PERSONS TRAINED IN THE ADMINISTRATION OF GENERAL ANESTHETICS AND IN THE MANAGEMENT OF COMPLICATIONS ENCOUNTERED DURING THE CONDUCT OF GENERAL ANESTHESIA.